🔄 This website is actively being updated - More info will be available soon

 Free Models: Gemma models show "N/A" for pricing as they were tested using Google's free API access.

-Testing Period: Pricing and testing conducted in mid-July 2025.
+Testing Period: Pricing and testing conducted in September 2025.

 Important: Both Google and OpenAI offer batch API discounts which were not used in this benchmark.
 OpenRouter providers may offer promotional campaigns or temporary discounts.
 Prices can change significantly over time.